VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 Tell me about (a job on your resume).
 Why did you choose to do it and what do you like most about it?
+I love statistics.
+Data Science feels like being able to do magic, I love the outcomes of being able to use Data Science tools.

 Tell me about a challenge you have overcome while working on a group project.